AndreLeEEEEE/Auto232/README.md

 turn off millimode by entering "shift+a".
 However, millimode is currently activated by pressing "enter" and cannot be turned off via the Termite terminal.
 During millimode, the transmitter only prints out a placeholder of @7 next to every data entry.
 Rick plans to finish millimode by next Thursday.
+The program has also been refactored to account for the newly calculated time frames.